archetype-themes/plugin-theme-component/docs/Setup.md

-# Set up your workstation
+# Set up your workstation to be ready for Archie

 ## MacOS with Homebrew